AshakaE/llm-extractor/README.md

 SQLite was a no-brainer for this project.
 No setup headaches, no server configuration - it just works.
 And since this was meant to be a prototype that anyone could run immediately, simplicity won out over fancy database features.
 The thing I'm most proud of is the mock LLM service.
 I knew not everyone would have an OpenAPI key lying around, so I built something that actually gives you useful results using NLTK and some basic sentiment analysis.
 It's not GPT-4, but it'll show you what the system can do.

-## ⏰ Time Trade-offs
+## Trade-offs

-With just 90 minutes on the clock, I had to make some tough calls.
+I had to make some tough calls.
 The search functionality is pretty basic - just substring matching instead of proper full-text search.
 The database schema is intentionally simple (no fancy relationships that would eat up time).
 And instead of pulling in a whole UI library, I just wrote the CSS myself.
 Sometimes the scrappy approach is the right approach.
 The mock mode was actually where I spent extra time, because I wanted people to see real value even without connecting to external APIs.
 It had to feel intelligent, not like a placeholder.

 ## 🎯 Core Features